Presidential electors will be voting Monday. Here's what that means

 What exactly is happening on Monday?

-Federal law dictates the electors meet on the Monday in December that follow the second Wednesday, which in 2020 falls on December 14.
+Federal law dictates the electors meet on the Monday in December that follows the second Wednesday, which in 2020 falls on December 14.

 All but two states, Maine and Nebraska, give all their Electoral College votes to the candidate who got the most votes in the state.
 Maine awards two of its four electoral votes to the statewide winner but also allocates an electoral vote to the popular vote winner in each of its two congressional districts.
 Nebraska gives two of its five electoral votes to the statewide winner, with the remaining three going to the popular vote winner in each of its three congressional districts.